 noun, plural Graf·en [grah-fuhn]. /ˈgrɑ fən/.
 German.

-Examples from the Web for graf
+Example sentences from the Web for Graf

 Here's one graf: The Woodward reporting has caused the White House spin machine to sputter at a crucial time.

 But they were always understood to be part of the solution, as the authors acknowledge in the second graf I quote.